abyssDS/sfmlWiki/FAQ.md

 ### <a name="dev-performance"/>My FPS count drops when drawing a lot of sprites, how do I get more performance?
 ### <a name="dev-image-texture"/>What is the difference between sf::Image and sf::Texture?

+In essence, there is no difference between the 2 data structures.
+The main question you have to ask yourself is not what the difference is, but where the data is stored.

+In the case of sf::Image, the image data is stored in client-side memory, meaning in your system RAM.
+In there it is just an array of bytes (4 per pixel) that make up the image you can see on your screen.

+In the case of sf::Texture, it is also image data, however this data resides in server-side memory, meaning in your graphics RAM next to your GPU.
+This memory is managed completely by OpenGL and the sf::Texture is merely a handle to that block of memory in graphics RAM.
+There are many forms of storage of textures but SFML uses the same layout for sf::Texture as it does for sf::Image namely quad-byte RGBA.

+You can convert freely between sf::Image and sf::Texture, however just keep in mind that the bus bandwidth is limited and doing this too often means you are transferring a lot of data between graphics RAM and system RAM leading to a slowdown of all graphics related operations.

 ### <a name="dev-vsync-framelimit"/>Should I use VSync, window.setFramerateLimit or something else?
 ### <a name="dev-xsprite"/>Should I use one sprite or x sprites to draw x textures?